top of page

 Music Bio

-From March to April of 2023, she was awarded a 50th Anniversary Fellowship at the Virginia Center for the Creative Arts, in Amherst, Virginia.
+From March to April of 2023, she was awarded a 50th Anniversary Fellowship at the Virginia Center for the Creative Arts in Amherst, Virginia.
+She was also a 2025 Gabriela Lena Frank Creative Academy of Music (GLFCAM) Balheast Eeble Fellow.

 She approaches each piece as its own system, a universe with its own set of rules that govern its unfolding through time.
 Her goal is always to make these systems intuitively perceptible to the audience.
-For her piece Nieve (snow), she created a harmonic system based on snowflake crystals that governs not only pitch content but also the harmonic relationships that develop throughout the piece.
+For example, in her piece Nieve (2023), she created a harmonic system based on snowflake crystals that governs not only pitch content but also the harmonic relationships that develop throughout the piece.

 From the fall of 2020 through the spring of 2021, she developed and led a music education after-school program with local nonprofit Casa San José, which serves the Latino community of the greater Pittsburgh area.
 She also developed similar curricula for Volta Music Foundation, which seeks to make music education accessible to students in need in Latin America and create music programs that help underserved communities in the US.